pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ### Stereo Simultaneous Localization and Mapping Tests

-We are conducting tests using stereocamera setup for realtime 3D scans.
+We are conducting tests using stereocamera setup to generate realtime 3D scans.
 A stereocamera is mounted onto a robotic arm to sweep in a controlled and pre-defined path.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/HEfql1s4Qac?rel=0;&autoplay=0&mute=1&controls=0&modestbranding=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Low resolution SLAM data can be used to assess current state of spaces.
+Mock up of a low resolution SLAM model, which can be used to assess soft elements such as any objects that are occupying the room that are not hard wired to the building.

 <div class="sketchfab-embed-wrapper"><iframe width="100%" height="400" src="https://sketchfab.com/models/f4564279025c427f9112eff864cf9e2c/embed" frameborder="0" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe></div>